Audio Gear Setup

 We will go through each piece individually and discuss what it is and why it is in the box.

 This is a stand for the mic.
 They come in many shapes and sizes.
 This is a very nice one from Germany.
-It is sturdy and breaks down into 2 parts for easy storage in the box.
+It is sturdy and folds down for easy storage in the box.
 It lets us pack everything we need into this case.

 Obviously an important piece of equipment!
 The Shure BETA 87a mic is a